crockpotveggies/crockpotveggies.github.io/_posts/2015-08-14-feature-sharing-classes-convolutional-networks.md

 ---
 layout: post
-title: Hierarchical Categorization and Convolutional Neural Network Troubles
+title: Feature Sharing in Classes and Convolutional Neural Network Troubles
 ---

 I've been taking a stab at computer vision and convolutional neural networks.
 Interestingly, I discovered a hard-to-solve problem when some classes contained features that indicated to multiple classes.